tModLoader/tModLoader/CODE_OF_CONDUCT.md

 -   (Continuous- or singular) abuse of mentioning a person or a group of people in particular to their disliking in public chat or in private chat (this is treated as stalking).
 -   (Continuous- or singular) disruptive communication in public conversations ("spam").
 -   (Continuous- or singular) abuse of false reports about other community members.
--   The advertisment of other communities or products (be it within the same platform or another) without explicit permission of a community administrator.
+-   The advertisement of other communities or products (be it within the same platform or another) without explicit permission of a community administrator.
 -   Avoiding a temporary or sustained (permanent) ban, via any means such as using a VPN or registering new accounts and things alike.
 -   Failing to comply when a community organizer takes action against unacceptable behavior, which does not necessarily have to be stated in the code of conduct.
 A community organizer may take action whenever deemed necessary against a community member.
--	Unecessarily provoking or harassing any community organizer (staff, administrator or moderator) in public or private (out of spite, wanting to appeal judgement(s) cast by any of the community organizers, or things alike).
+-	Unnecessarily provoking or harassing any community organizer (staff, administrator or moderator) in public or private (out of spite, wanting to appeal judgement(s) cast by any of the community organizers, or things alike).
 See section 7 to learn more about the ability to have your grievance(s) addressed.
+-   Talking about illicit subjects, provided illegality can be proven, which is inclusive to the talk about use or sharing of pirated copies of Terraria or modified content (such as files and hyperlinks) to contain _any form of malware or other modifications that could otherwise harm a person's computer_
 -   Advocating for, or encouraging, any of the above behavior.

 ## 5. Consequences of Unacceptable Behavior